jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jboperatorstore/write/setoperators.md

   @dev
   Only an address can set its own operators.

-  @param _operatorData The data that specifies the params for each operator being set.
+  @param _operatorData The data that specify the params for each operator being set.
-    @dev _operatorData.perators The operators to whom permissions will be given.
-    @dev _operatorData.domains Lists the domain that each operator is being given permissions to operate.
-A value of 0 serves as a wildcard domain.
-Applications can specify their own domain system.
-    @dev _operatorData.permissionIndexes Lists the permission indexes to set for each operator.
-Indexes must be between 0-255.
-Applications can specify the significance of each index.
 */
 function setOperators(JBOperatorData[] calldata _operatorData) external override {
   for (uint256 _i = 0; _i < _operatorData.length; _i++) {